tinwel/PathEditor/README.md

 ![Screenshot of PathEditor](Screenshots/stock-edit-window.png)

-Within the string it still a list.
+Within the string is still a list.
 This program edits it as a list, like this:

 ![Screenshot of PathEditor](Screenshots/screenshot.jpg)